neuro-inc/neuro-cli/python/README.md

 ### neuro model debug

-Starts ssh terminal connected to running job.
-Job should be started with SSH support enabled.
+Starts ssh terminal connected to running job.<br/>Job should be started with SSH support enabled.

 **Usage:**